 Sometimes scorned and often overlooked, puppetry plays an important role in the history of theatre.
-Classified as a form of performance that involves the manipulation of puppets, puppetry is believed to have originated 3000 years B.C. and continues to be seen on the Australian stage today.
+Classified as a form of performance that involves the manipulation of puppets, puppetry is believed to have originated 3000 years B.C. and has been a theatre trend all over the world.

 Although people now often associate puppetry with children’s theatre, the use of puppets extends into all kinds of modern-day productions, often in subtle ways.